Alizaaaja4/Project_Py-Ver.2/README.md

-<h1 align="center">Project CoffeeSpot </h1>
+<h1 align="center">Project RegisHub </h1>

 <h1 align="center"><a href="https://skillicons.dev"><img src="https://skillicons.dev/icons?i=vscode,github,python" alt="Tubes Daskom"></a></h1>

 Project : Py-Ver.2

-CoffeeSpot is an application developed using the Python programming language, which is designed to be able to order coffee easily and quickly.
-Where users can pay for coffee using a debit card.
+RegisHub is a smart app specifically designed to help prospective students gauge and calculate their chances of being accepted into the official school of choice.
+With RegisHub, users can enter their profile information, including academic achievements, extracurricular experience, and recommendations, then the app will use intelligent algorithms to analyze and assess their acceptance potential.

 Developer :
 - [Aliza Nurfitrian Meizahra ](https://github.com/Alizaaaja4) [ALL]